co-demos/ApiViz/README.md

 Visualize data coming from an API in a CMS-like app.
 If your data is stored somewhere and accessible via an API, ApiViz can transform it into a full website to show it at its best.

-ApiViz includes "out-the-box" a back-office to fully configure an original datavisualisation website :
+ApiViz (soon will) includes "out-the-box" a back-office to fully configure an original datavisualisation website :
   - **navbar** : define the logo, links, and menus in your apiviz instance's navabr.
   - **styles** : define the CSS styles for your apiviz instance.
   - **routes** : define the pages and routes of your apiviz instance, either statics contents or data views.